 1. How Long Do I Have to Quarantine For?

-All travellers entering Thailand are currently subject to a 14-day state quarantine.
+All travelers entering Thailand are currently subject to a 10-day (11 nights) state quarantine.
 This means you cannot leave the hotel during this period.
+This period is 14 days (15 nights) if you are from a country on the COVID variants list.

-If you test positive for COVID-19 at any of the test intervals then you be transferred to the partner hospital of the hotel.
+If you test positive for COVID-19 at any of the test intervals during quarantine then you be transferred to the partner hospital of the hotel.

 2. What Are the Hotel Facilities Like?